 • Water intakes directly correlates to DMI.
-If access to clean fresh water is limited so will cattle intakes which will in turn reduce growth rates.
+If access to clean fresh water is limited cattle intakes will drop which will in turn reduce growth rates.

-DMI targets
+DMI Targets

-This table shows the targets for DMI as a percentage of the animals live weight.
+This table shows the target for DMI as a percentage of the animals live weight.

-System DMI % of cattle live
+System DMI % of Cattle Live Weight

-weight

-Growing cattle 2.3%
+Growing Cattle 2.3%

-Finishing cattle 2.0%
+Finishing Cattle 2.0%

-Suckler cows Dry cows- 1.8%
+Suckler Cows Dry Cows - 1.8% Calves at Foot - 2.2 - 2.5%

-Calves at foot- 2.2-2.5%